vivid-planet/dev-process-manager/README.md

 ## Usage

 Add `dev-pm.config.js` file to the project root.
-This file defines all available scripts, which should be started by dev-process-manager.
+This file defines all available processes, which should be started by dev-process-manager.

 ### dev-pm.config.js